persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-07-08-python-fastapi-jwt-reuse-detection-auth-demo.md

 Python FastAPI with PostgreSQL and OpenAPI / Swagger serving Authentication by JWT with Refresh Token Rotation and Revoked Token Reuse Detection - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel

+This Vue client does not support silent login, and the user will be logged out when the browser is refreshed

 <p><a href="https://fastapi-jwt-reuse-detection-auth.vercel.app/docs" target="_blank" title="FastAPI by OpenAPI serving Auth by JWT with Refresh Token Rotation and Revoked Token Reuse Detection">Try the demo by OpenAPI...</a></p>

 <p><a href="https://vue.fastapi.jwt.reuse.detection.auth.persteenolsen.com" target="_blank" title="FastAPI by Vue SPA serving Auth by JWT with Refresh Token Rotation and Revoked Token Reuse Detection">Try the demo by Vue 3 SPA...</a></p>